Automorphism groups of compact complex surfaces: Introduction

 The main result of this paper is as follows.

 \begin{theorem} Let $X$ be a connected compact complex surface.
-Then the group of birational automorphisms of $X$ is not Jordan if and only if~$X$ is birational to~\mbox{$E\times\P^1$}, where~$E$ is an elliptic curve.
+Then the group of birational automorphisms of $X$ is not Jordan if and only if~$X$ is birational to~\mbox{$E\times\PP^1$}, where~$E$ is an elliptic curve.
 Moreover, there always exists a constant~\mbox{$R=R(X)$} such that every finite subgroup of the birational automorphism group of~$X$ is generated by at most~$R$ elements. \end{theorem}

 The plan of the paper is as follows.
 In \S\ref{section:Jordan} we collect some elementary facts about Jordan property, and other boundedness properties for subgroups.
 In \S\ref{section:minimal-surfaces} we recall the basic facts from the theory of compact complex surfaces, most importantly their Enriques--Kodaira classification.
 In \S\ref{section:automorphisms} we recall some important general facts concerning automorphisms of complex spaces.
 In \S\ref{section:class-VII} we study automorphism groups of non-projective surfaces with non-zero topological Euler characteristic; an important subclass of such surfaces is formed by minimal surfaces of class~VII with non-zero second Betti number (which are still not completely classified).
-In~\S\ref{section:Hopf} and~\S\ref{section:Inoue} we study automorphism groups of Hopf and Inoue surfaces, respectively; these are all possible minimal surfaces of class~VII with trivial second Betti number.
-In~\S\ref{section:Kodaira} we study automorphism groups of Kodaira surfaces.
+In~\S\ref{section:Hopf} we study automorphism groups of Hopf surfaces.
+In~\S\ref{section:Kodaira} we study automorphism groups of (secondary) Kodaira surfaces.
 In \S\ref{section:non-negative} we study automorphism groups of other minimal surfaces of non-negative Kodaira dimension, and prove Theorems~\ref{theorem:Aut} and~\ref{theorem:main}.
-Finally, in Appendix~\ref{section:appendix} we collect some auxiliary group-theoretic results about infinite discrete groups and their automorphisms that we use in~\S\ref{section:Inoue} and~\S\ref{section:Kodaira}.